adamlilith/enmSdm/README.md

 * `randPointsBatchNicheOverlap`: Calculate niche overlap between sets of randomized points that were generated using `randPointsBatch`

 ## Spatial autocorrelation ##
+* `localSpatialCorrForValues`: Calculate site-specific characteristic distance of local spatial autocorrelation for values associated with points or rasters
-* `spatialCorrForPoints`: Calculate pairwise distance-based measure of spatial autocorrelation between geographic points
+* `spatialCorrForPoints`: Calculate pairwise distance-based measure of global spatial autocorrelation between geographic points
-* `spatialCorrForPointsSummary`: Characteristic cluster size of spatial points (distance of autocorrelation)
+* `spatialCorrForPointsSummary`: Characteristic cluster size of spatial points (distance of global autocorrelation)
-* `spatialCorrForPointsPlot`: Plot observed and null distributions of pairwise distance-based measure of spatial autocorrelation
+* `spatialCorrForPointsPlot`: Plot observed and null distributions of pairwise distance-based measure of global spatial autocorrelation
-* `spatialCorrForPointsWeight`: Assign weights to points based on pairwise distance-based measure of spatial autocorrelation
+* `spatialCorrForPointsWeight`: Assign weights to points based on pairwise distance-based measure of global spatial autocorrelation

 ## Functions for rasters
 * `bioticVelocity`: Velocity of movement across a series of rasters